BrentAuble/mason-sugarscape/README_SUGARSCAPE.txt

 Out of the box, the simulation outcomes described in GAS are runnable via shell scripts (for Linux/UNIX/Mac OS 10)  whose names match the simulation outcome of interest.
 For Windows users, there is a sample .bat file.

+You may run Sugarscape either in GUI mode via sim.app.sugarscape.SugarscapeWithUIHigh or in batch mode via sim.app.sugarscape.Sugarscape.
+For either one, the configuration file argument controls what is printed to standard out.

 NOTE:  At this moment, only start/anim2-3.sh and start/anim2-2.bat have the correct jar versions specified.
 The other scripts need to be updated accordingly.

 You should also be able to run Sugarscape inside an IDE just using the sugarscape.jar and lib/*.jar as the code has been modified to use resources rather files for configuration.